 My first images were made with a Brownie 127, loaned to me by our teacher, and the results were ok.
 I was a little confused though when my Dad said 'I had an eye'.
 The first camera I owned was a small Kodak Instamatic and the first 35mm was a Russian Zenit, family presents.
 Mr Bond loaned me a book of photographs that he had bought at an exhibition in London, around about 1971.
 I was fascinated by the pictures in the book and it was only many years later when I picked the same book up again that I realised it was 'Tir a Mhurain', a book of photographs by Paul Strand.

 I was always keen on photography and had my camera at many family and other events.
 Initially self-taught, I eventually I took a few basic courses and met a Scottish photographer who has been the source of much help and support for many years.
+More recently, another local photographer has provided invaluable support, guidance and a really constructive sounding board.

 I have a few of my own initiated projects that I am working on - these will take time.
 When I cannot get out or in an evening perhaps, I have many books or sites by other photograpers, artists and tutors that I like to look through or visit - I never tire of them, Paul Strand, Josef Sudek, Eliot Porter, Harry Callahan, Stephen Shore, Mr and Mrs Becher, Raymond Moore, Paul Hill, Thomas J. Cooper, John Blakemore, Fay Godwin, Lewis Baltz, Walker Evans, Lewis Hine, Robert Adams, Lee Friedlander, Eugene Atget, Andre Kertesz, Ellesworth Kelly, Jan Tove, Ray Metzker, Gerry Johansson, George Logan, Adam Dunning, Ben Dolman, Jörg M. Colberg and so many others.
 I can spend hours with their images and thoughts.
 There are so many master photographers and artists though - but there really is room for everyone.